golemfactory/golem-docs/src/pages/docs/creators/ray/cluster-yaml.md

 ### Initialization commands

 You can use initialization commands to properly set up your nodes - e.g. install all the pip dependencies.
+Note that using `pip` requires its URL to be present in [`outbound_urls`](#accessing-the-internet-outbound).

 ```yaml
 # List of commands that will be run to initialize the nodes (before `setup_commands`)